What is a Midwife?

 The Midwives Model of Care is based on the fact that pregnancy and birth are normal life processes.

-The Midwives Model of Care include
+The Midwives Model of Care includes

 - Monitoring the physical, psychological and social well-being of the mother throughout the childbearing cycle